 Syllabus: The module requires skills to enhance their written and practical competencies for development as a professional artist.
 This module will support the practical body of work submitted for Applied Photographic Techniques IIIA.
 Students will present a typed report which will help to inform their single personal project targeted for a global market.
-Examination: Examined within the department, externally moderated.

-NATIONAL DIPLOMA IN PHOTOGRAPHY/ Year I
+NATIONAL DIPLOMA IN PHOTOGRAPHY/ Year I (Phase Out)